EOSIO/eosjs/README.md

 Library for talking to an EOSIO RPC API. `transact()` is used to sign and push transactions onto the blockchain with an optional configuration object parameter.
 This parameter can override the default value of `broadcast: true`, and can be used to fill TAPOS fields given `blocksBehind` and `expireSeconds`.
 Given no configuration options, transactions are expected to be unpacked with TAPOS fields (`expiration`, `ref_block_num`, `ref_block_prefix`) and will automatically be broadcast onto the chain.

-## Running Tests

-### Automated Test Suite
-`npm run test` or `yarn test`

-### Integration Tests
-1. `npm run build-web` or `yarn build-web`
-1. Open `test.html` in your browser of choice

-*The integration tests assume that you have a local node for EOS set up at localhost:8000.
-The test.html file should run through 5 test cases with the final showing an exception on the screen for missing required TAPOS.*

 ## Basic Usage

 ### NodeJS